Prosecutor calls Trump’s new bid to shield tax returns an end-run around Supreme Court ruling

 “Every day that goes by is another day [Trump] effectively achieves the ‘temporary absolute immunity’ that was rejected by this Court, the Court of Appeals, and the Supreme Court,” Dunne said.

-Marrero has previously rejected arguments akin to those in the president’s new complaint, Dunne wrote.
-Trump’s new claim that the subpoena is “overbroad” and issued in “bad faith” for political purposes has been raised in arguments throughout the litigation that led to the major Supreme Court ruling but was never formally presented by Trump’s legal team, allowing them to raise it now that the immunity issue is dead.
+Marrero has previously rejected arguments akin to those in the president’s new complaint, Dunne wrote in Monday’s filing.
+Trump’s new claim that the subpoena is “overbroad” and issued in “bad faith” for political purposes has been raised in arguments throughout the litigation that led to the major Supreme Court ruling but was never formally presented by Trump’s legal team, allowing it to raise it now that the immunity issue is dead.

-Trump was dealt a blow by the Supreme Court last month when in a 7-to-2 decision, the court said he was not protected by presidential immunity from state-court level actions.
-The court allowed for the case to get sent back to the U.S. District Court in Manhattan for any additional challenges Trump would seek to make.
+The district attorney’s office said in its filing Monday that Trump’s argument “fails for the additional reason that it rests on the false premise that the grand jury’s investigation is limited to so-called ‘hush-money’ payments” made in 2016.
+In seeking to justify its pursuit of his tax records dating to 2011, prosecutors cited past media reports documenting what they characterized as “possibly extensive and protracted criminal conduct” at the Trump Organization “dating back over a decade.”

 Supreme Court says Manhattan prosecutor may pursue Trump’s financial records, denies Congress access for now